New Year's Resolutions Statistics and Trends [2024]

 What Are Common New Year's Resolutions?

-There seems to be a common theme when it comes to making New Year’s goals.
-Whether it's sticking to a diet or working out more, goal-setters prioritize their health and wellness over other areas.
+Whether it's sticking to a better diet or working out more, goal-setters prioritize their health and wellness over other areas.

-Let these New Year’s resolution statistics speak for themselves:
+Let these New Year’s resolution statistics speak for themselves!

 How Many New Year's Resolutions Come True?